image-charts/documentation/docs/qr-codes.md

 ---
-meta_description: "Image-charts API offers several types of charts such as qr code.
-This documentation shows you how to use the API url parameters to generate a chart."
+meta_description: "Generate qr code charts as image using Image-charts API.
+From simple or custom qr charts to output format or background color, we handle everything!"
 ---
 # QR Codes